quii/go-http-reference-impl/README.md

 - Acceptance tests.
   - Behaviour & domain focused.
   - Decoupled from implementation detail.
-  - Can be ran locally, or against other environments, including live
+  - Can be executed against our local version, or against other environments, including live.
-  - As we ship Docker images to be deployed, for the local run we should build our image and test against the running container that we intend to ship.
+  - As we ship Docker images to be deployed, for the local run we should build our image and test against a running container that we intend to ship.
+This gives us huge confidence the system will work in production.

+The tests should all be runnable locally.
+Having to push code to a "CI server" to get feedback on changes is too slow.

 ## Implementation notes

+### Prereqs

+- Go
+- Docker

 ### Acceptance criteria & tests

-Acceptance tests should be decoupled from your implementation detail.
+Acceptance criteria should be decoupled from your implementation detail.
 For new features they should be seen as a starting point for work where you describe "the truth" in terms of what behaviour your system should exhibit.

 ```go
 type GreetingSystemAdapter interface {